- Excellent radar/laser sensitivity

 The Whistler CR90 marks the company's first offering in the windshield-mount, GPS-enabled class of radar detector and occupies the top spot in the CR-Series.
 Close family relations include three non-GPS variants: the Whistler CR85, CR80 and CR75.

 The Whistler CR90 sports an all-black housing, its upper section mercifully devoid of the chromed buttons and other brightwork that adorns too many competing models.
 Those may look fabulous on the store shelf, but try living with the reflected glare cast onto the windshield during a day-long drive.

-The front of the Whistler CR90 case is dominated by a blue OLED text display that’s far brighter and higher-contrast than many such designs we’ve scrutinized lately.
-Its designers fortuitously resisted the temptation to cram too much into the available real estate, instead allowing space for generously-sized fonts, readable in bright sunlight and from several feet away without the aid of binoculars.
+The front of the Whistler CR90 case is dominated by a blue OLED text display that’s far brighter and higher-contrast than many such designs.
+The designers fortuitously resisted a temptation to cram too much into the available real estate, allowing space for generously-sized fonts.
+It's readable in bright sunlight and from several feet away without the aid of binoculars.

 A visual user interface assumes added significance on GPS-enabled radar detectors like the Whistler CR90.
-GPS provides real-time vehicle speed, location and direction of travel, opening up a host of advanced functions.
-Included are warnings of nearby red light cameras and speed cameras, courtesy of GPS coordinates programmed by the manufacturer into an onboard database.
+It provides real-time vehicle speed, location and direction of travel, opening up a host of advanced functions.
+Included are warnings of nearby red light cameras and speed cameras, courtesy of coordinates programmed into its memory.
 A USB port on the right side of the case allows updates of the red light camera database to keep it current.